pekrau/CouchDB2/README.md

 ## News

 - 1.10.0
   - Changed to unittest for the test script.
+Got rid of package `pytest`.
     Added some tests.
-  - Got rid of package `pytest`.
   - Improved the documentation in source and README.
   - Fixed setup.py.
   - Added `__del__` to Server class.
-  - Simplified 'get_scheduler_docs'.
+  - Simplified `get_scheduler_docs`.
   - Hide module-level functions which are just help functions for the command-line tool.
   - Removed `CouchDB version >= 2.0` from some methods incorrectly